 Besides the old road itself, a great reason to tour this 10-mi (16.1-km) stretch of old Route 66 is the chance to sample some fine pulled pork at the Sweetwater BBQ (573/336-8830), on Hwy-Z just southeast of I-44 exit 163.

-West of here, the scenic old road crashes suddenly back into the franchised fast food of I-44 at the twin towns of St. Robert and Waynesville, where 30,000-plus soldiers and dependents at the nearby Fort Leonard Wood U.S. Army base, headquarters of the U.S. Army military police school (and a small museum), have generated a rash of Walmarts and shopping malls.
+West of here, the scenic old road crashes suddenly back into the franchised fast food of I-44 at the twin towns of St. Robert and Waynesville, where 80,000-plus soldiers and civilians train at the nearby Fort Leonard Wood U.S. Army base, headquarters of the U.S. Army military police school (and a small museum), have generated a rash of Walmarts and shopping malls.